 Location: The FCC regulations applicable as of the adoption of these guidelines provide that the ACA may identify preferred and less visible locations within the Residential Units for the placement of the authorized Dishes.
 The ACA can preclude placement on any Common Area or other areas outside the Residential Unit, or in an unsafe area.
 The ACA cannot require placement in such preferred locations of the Residential Unit if an acceptable quality signal cannot be received, as certified in writing by a licensed installer.
-Pursuant to the FCC regulations, the party attempting to enforce a restriction on the placement of a Dish has the burden of proving that an acceptable quality signal can be received at the preferred location.
-If the ACA believes that an acceptable quality signal can be obtained in a preferred location and the Owner fails to install the Dish in such preferred location, the ACA may retain a licensed installer to certify whether an acceptable quality signal can be obtained in the preferred location.
+Pursuant to the FCC regulations, the party attempting to enforce a restriction on the placement of a Dish has the burden of proving that an acceptable quality signal can be received at the preferred location and the Owner fails to install the Dish in such preferred location, the ACA may retain a licensed installer to certify whether an acceptable quality signal can be obtained in the preferred location.
 If such certification is obtained, the Owner may be required to move the Dish to the preferred location and pay for the costs associated with obtaining the certification.